The Band-Aid of Self-Care

 Sadly, my bandaged fingernail has a counterpart, i.e., the sweet woman with whom I have a bruised relationship.
 On her finger, she too wears a band-aid as a reminder and boundary to protect her torn fingernail from further injury.
 Through setting her own boundaries, she also is learning to attend to self-care.

-I guess I’ll have to wear the band-aid until the nail grows out.
+I guess I’ll be wearing the band-aid until the nail grows out.